Introduction to SQL UPDATE Trigger

 - table_name: table_name is the name of the table in the mentioned schema on which the new update trigger will be created.

-- AFTER | BEFORE | INSTEAD OF: This argument is to register the time when the trigger will be invoked, if it will be invoked before or after the said UPDATE statements have been executed.
+- AFTER | BEFORE | INSTEAD OF: This argument is to register the time when the trigger will be invoked if it will be invoked before or after the said UPDATE statements have been executed.

 - SQL statements: SQL statements are a set of SQL operations that form the body of an UPDATE trigger.
-These statements are performed just before or after (based on specification) the trigger.

 Having discussed the syntax and parameters used for creating UPDATE triggers in SQL, let us try a few examples to understand it in great detail.